It seems you are offline. Please check your connection and try again.

 Try a couple of times before you give up

-A free line is shared, so it does not work every time.
+A free number is shared, so it does not work every time.
 If two or three of the listed Danish numbers fail in a row for the same service, that service is blocking shared numbers and a private one is the only fix.

 How to catch a fresh code